svnty/svnty/README.md

 **Hey, I'm Jake.**

-I'm an undergraduate studying a Bachelor of Engineering (Honours) in Biomedical Engineering and a Bachelor of Medical Science.
+I'm an undergraduate studying a Bachelor of Engineering (Honours) in Biomedical Engineering and a Bachelor of Medical Science at the University of Technology in Sydney.

 In my spare time I'm developing open source medicine focused applications.